7 Places to See Diego Rivera Murals in Mexico City

 This mural showcases a blend of styles and ideas that would later become hallmarks of Diego Rivera’s work.
 They include the geometric framework of the piece, elements of Mexican nationalism, lavish curves of the human figure, and clusters of notable figures.

-In addition to the murals by Diego Rivera, José Clemente Orozco, Fernando Leal, and others, this venue hosts a variety of art exhibits and events.
+In addition to the mural by Diego Rivera, there are incredible murals by José Clemente Orozco, Fernando Leal, and others.
+This venue also hosts a variety of art exhibits and events.

 6. Museo del Cárcamo de Dolores